Group Meetings

 The archive of previous seminars is here.

-Note: Due to the current COVID-19 situation, the meetings have shifted to a hybrid format.
-This format will be followed until otherwise announced.
-In case one wishes to participate, please direct your queries to either Dr. Leo Stein <lcstein@olemiss.edu> or Dr. Anuradha Gupta <agupta1@olemiss.edu>.
+Note: In case one wishes to participate, please direct your queries to either Dr. Leo Stein <lcstein@olemiss.edu> or Dr. Anuradha Gupta <agupta1@olemiss.edu>.